 DPI means dots per inch, which refers to the amount of ink spots that are dropped by the printer onto the piece of paper within one inch.
 For example, an Epson inkjet printer drops roughly 300 dots per inch, thus 300 dpi.
-So if my image is 3000 pixel by 3000 pixels in size than I can print a 10 inch x 10 inch print.
+So if my image is 3000 pixels by 3000 pixels in size, then I can print a 10 inch x 10 inch print.
 A newspaper printing press typically prints at 150 dpi and a CMYK Press, the printer that prints your junk mail, is at about 200 dpi depending.
 Computer screens display images differently than this because they are not based in the physical world of inches.

 We don’t need to use DPI when discussing image sizes for use online, we only need to discuss the pixel height and width.
 This gets confusing because it is standard practice to refer to web images as 72 dpi, but this is not necessary because an inch is not an inch on a screen.
-In the image below we can view a square image size in photoshop.
+In the image below we can view a square image size in Photoshop.

 Example: Pixel Dimensions Vs Document Size (DPI)

-In short, what when talking about web images we need to focus on the Pixel Dimensions on the website and not the DPI.
+In short, when talking about web images we need to focus on the Pixel Dimensions on the website and not the DPI.